ZMaks022/SimpleHttpServer/README.md

 # BaseHttpServer
-Simple http server for Linux
+Simple http server for Linux with using C++.
+It's intending if server should respond on http request by calling a program.
+The programm will be have request as standart input.
+Standart output is a response, which server will send to client.
+It works with multithreading.
+For every request server create a new process and therefore this solution don't recommended for high loaded projects.

 #### get started
 1. Build application using CMake.
-2. Build default back end application.
+2. Build default back end application (or setting config files in `configs/`).
 3. Run Server `./HttpServer` or `./HttpServer 0000`, where '0000' is a port.